+Background:

-Background: The following principles have guided the prevention program since its inception in 2009.
+The following principles have guided the prevention program since its inception in 2009.
 These principles have informed the development of the requests for applications (RFAs) and the evaluation of applications submitted in response to the RFAs.
 Through the prevention program, CPRIT seeks to fund projects that:

-- Are evidence based offering effective prevention interventions based on the existing body of knowledge about and evidence for cancer prevention. - Deliver primary, secondary, or tertiary (includes survivorship) prevention interventions providing state of the art preventive clinical services and tailored, culturally appropriate, and accurate information to the public and health professionals.
+- Offer effective prevention interventions based on the existing body of knowledge about and evidence for cancer prevention ("evidence based"); and - Deliver primary, secondary, or tertiary (includes survivorship) prevention interventions that provide state of the art preventive clinical services and tailored, culturally appropriate, and accurate information to the public and health professionals.